mvolkmann/blog/src/rust.md

 ## <a name="ranges">Ranges</a>

-The `std::ops` namespace defines the range types
+The `std::ops` namespace defines the following range types:

 | Range Type         | Meaning                          | Syntax  |
 | ------------------ | -------------------------------- | ------- |